-While it should be possible in most cases to decide whether or not a proposed project qualifies as permitted development (PD) there will inevitably be instances where the decision is less clear cut.
+While it should be possible in most cases to decide if a proposed project qualifies as permitted development (PD) there will inevitably be instances where the decision is less clear cut.

 If there is any ambiguity or question over whether your proposal passes the permitted development tests you have a number of options.
 It may, for instance, be possible to alter your plans to ensure they meet PD limits and conditions.